| OTVA NEWSLETTER - May 2008 - Volume 10 - Page

 told UK where to get off and OTC took the position from then on

 that we made our own technical decisions.
+With international time differences, OTC saw the

 importance of automatic answer-back with the Telex service.
 Bob